hassan-2040/teamway_demo_quiz/README.md

 The app uses BLoC pattern for state management.

 The questions for the quiz are stored in assets/questions.json file and extracted at runtime.

+## Questions.json

+This file contains json array of questions.
+Each question has a list of options as multiple choice.

+Each option has optionLetter A, B, C or D. It has text and a result of either 'introvert' or an 'extrovert' to keep track of the answers.

+To calculate the result, the answers are stored in a temporary Map in Home Bloc.
+The keys of this Map are the index of the questions in the questions list in quiz_repo.dart.

 ## File Organisation